Vedant-Bhalgama/Dr0pFi/README.md

 # Note

-`--> I thank Zaid Sabih as he taught me to make this kind of wonderful and useful programs.`
+`--> You need Python2 for compiling the Dr0pFi to a executable.` `--> I thank Zaid Sabih as he taught me to make this kind of wonderful and useful programs.`

 `--> I am not going to be responsible for any Illegal Purpose`